louislelay/Experimental-Equipment-for-Orthostatic-Exercise/README.md

 These arguments are also applicable to the "main.m" program.

+### Storing Data

+To analyze the values and create a program that detects variations, we need to store data on the force evolution when someone is standing up from the chair.
+This is why we developed the program "get_values.m," which collects sensor information and stores it in "data_stored.mat."
+Each time, it will prompt for a name to be associated with the new data.

 ## CAD

 The "cad" folder contains the SolidWorks CAD files for the project.